Back to Top

 Kitchen & Dining Hall:

-Gifted by an anonymous donor – the building has the Homeopathy / Paediatric clinics, Eye / Dental clinics, a Counselling room and the Bala Mandir Research Foundation administrative office.
-It was inaugurated in 1988 by H.E.
+Gifted by an anonymous donor, it was inaugurated in 1988 by H.E.
 Dr. P.C.
 Alexander, Governor of Tamil Nadu.

 The first floor was later built and inaugurated in 2005 by the President of Bala Mandir, Sri.
 V. Sethuram.
 It was built with the help of Yoga Vereingung Rajagopalan e. v.
 Germany.
 It is a Resource Centre – with a hall for meetings and seminars, a Library Room and a guestroom for resource persons to stay.